PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ./mbl-tools/build-mbl/run-me.sh -- -h
 ```

 Different branches of Mbed Linux can be checkout and built by passing the --branch option through to `build.sh`.
 The bleeding edge of mainline development takes place on the 'master' branch.
-Release branches include: 'rocko', 'pyro' etc. For example, to build the tip of the rocko release branch:
+To build a  release branch:
 ```
-./mbl-tools/build-mbl/run-me.sh -- --branch rocko
+./mbl-tools/build-mbl/run-me.sh -- --branch <branch name>
 ```
 The build process involves the download of many source artifacts.
 It is possible to cache downloaded source artifacts between successive builds.
 In practice the cache mechanism is considered to be robust for successive builds.
 It should not be used for parallel builds.
 For example, to designate a directory to hold cached downloads between successive builds, pass the --downloaddir option to `run-me.sh`:
 ```
 mkdir downloads
-./mbl-tools/build-mbl/run-me.sh --downloaddir $(pwd)/downloads -- --branch rocko
+./mbl-tools/build-mbl/run-me.sh --downloaddir $(pwd)/downloads -- --branch <branch name>
 ```
 The build scripts will by default create and use a build directory under the current working directory.
 An alternative build directory can be specified using the --builddir option to `run-me.sh`:
 ```